Why Do I Need Probiotics?

 5-LiveWell Pro-45, 45 Billion, 11 strains

-7-LifeVantage Probios with freeze dried layers of 6 Billion CFU & strains to get past the gut digestion acids
+7-LifeVantage Probios with freeze-dried layers of 6 Billion CFU & strains to get past the gut digestion acids

 8-Gutbomb 350 Billion, 18 strains.
 This is incredible for extreme or serious gut issues

-Gut health is not only affects us physically but mentally and emotionally.
+Gut health not only affects us physically but mentally and emotionally.
 Your brain and your gut are in constant communication.
-In fact the gut produces 90% of your serotonin and dopamine which are our feel-good chemicals linked to depression.
+In fact, the gut produces 90% of your serotonin and dopamine which are our feel-good chemicals linked to depression.
 The gut microbiota balance, mineral balance, immune system, and nutritional absorption are how you can measure your health.

 When you use a Hair Analysis to look into your cells, you can see exactly where you need to improve ALL of your health through these avenues.

-LET’S CHAT about your health goals!
+LET’s CHAT about your health goals!
 Today is THE day for you to make the needed changes.

 To learn more go about how probiotics can improve your health.